timescale/docs.timescale.com-content/getting-started/scaling-out.md

 TimescaleDB supports multi-node clustering by leveraging the hypertable and chunk primitives.
-Hypertables are used to handle large amount of data by breaking it up in smaller pieces (chunks), allowing operations to execute efficiently.
+Hypertables are used to handle large amount of data by breaking it up into smaller pieces (chunks), allowing operations to execute efficiently.
 When the amount of data is expected to be beyond what a single machine can handle, you can distribute the data chunks over several machines by using *distributed hypertables*.